scaleway/scaleway-cli/docs/commands/cockpit.md

 Token management commands.

-### Create a token in a given Project specified by the Project ID
+### Create a token associated with the specified Project ID

-Create a token in a given Project specified by the Project ID.
+Create a token associated with the specified Project ID.

 **Usage:**